nataliesilmon/toxotools/README.md

 1. Next generation sequencing data analysis

 **getanno.R**

-**getanno.R** loads ToxoDB genome annotation data for *Toxoplasma gondii* and converts this to a RangedData object for downstream analysis with e.g. ChIPpeakAnno.
+Loads ToxoDB genome annotation data for *Toxoplasma gondii* and converts this to a RangedData object for downstream analysis with e.g. ChIPpeakAnno.
 User can specify which genome version to be used.

 **moreanno.R**

-**moreanno.R** loads genome annotations (that are not available on ToxoDB) into RangedData objects for downstream analysis with e.g. ChIPpeakAnno.
+Loads genome annotations (that are not available on ToxoDB) into RangedData objects for downstream analysis with e.g. ChIPpeakAnno.
 Annotations are in version 26.

-- Gene lists
+2. Gene lists for download and loading into R.

 **genelists.R**

-**genelists.R** loads Toxoplasma gondii gene sets defined in Croken *et al* (2014) BMC Genomics as well as novel gene sets into R for downstream analysis.
+Loads Toxoplasma gondii gene sets defined in Croken *et al* (2014) BMC Genomics as well as novel gene sets into R for downstream analysis.
 Currently available gene sets are located in the file 'GENE SETS 2016 TXT.zip' and are in .txt format. **GMT files for use in GSEA analysis will be available soon.
 Cell cycle G1, Cell cycle SM, Stage, Localisation, GO Terms, KEGG pathways, LAMP pathways, Posttranslational modification proteomes

-- Functional gene enrichment analysis
+3. Functional gene enrichment analysis **genelisthyper.R**

-**genelisthyper.R**

-**genelisthyper.R** performs enrichment analysis against predefined gene sets (specified by **genelists.R**)
+Performs enrichment analysis against predefined gene sets (specified by **genelists.R**)

-**Genome annotation files**
+4. Genome annotation
-annotation.zip: Set of BED files containing annotations of *Toxoplasma gondii* genome.
+**annotation.zip**: Set of BED files containing annotations of *Toxoplasma gondii* genome.
 Currently available with version 26 ToxoDB IDs.
 - Introns
 - Exons
 - Intergenic regions